datares/ez-gpt/README.md

 ```
 python main.py
 ```
-Model checkpoints will be saved automatically to the `lightning_logs` directory, so training can be restarted easily by reloading one of the checkpoints.
+Model checkpoints will be saved automatically to the `checkpoints` directory, so training can be restarted easily by reloading one of the checkpoints.

 A generated recipe is below